 My name is Greg Williams.
 I grew up in Western Kentucky and it's there that my fishing story begins.
-Like most kids, I have great childhood memories of tag along fishing trips with my dad, uncles and my brother.
+I have great childhood memories of tag along fishing trips with my dad, uncles and my brother.
 However my fishing interests really began as my dad started taking my brother, sister and I along on fishing trips to Reelfoot Lake in Southwest Tennessee where he grew up fishing.
-Reelfoot was a super cool place and I was fascinated with Reelfoot cypress knobs, lily pads, snakes all over the place, and slab bluegill and crappie that fought like sharks when hooked.
+The spark was started.
 I still love to fish there.
-After a while, our trips started to include Barkley and Kentucky lakes famed for their large mouth bass and from that time on a rod was always in my hand.

 I was introduced to the Cumberland River once my travels quieted.
-For the past 18 years, I've cut my teeth on Cumberland River trout.
+For the past 22 years, I've cut my teeth on Cumberland River trout.
 I've fished with tons of friends and family on the Cumberland figuring out trout behavior, habits, and generation schedules.
-I grew tired of being asked to guide, so here I am.
-I'm married to a beautiful and terribly smart woman named Jessica and have two amazing daughters Elizabeth (10) and Amelia (12) who keep me on my toes along with our dog Rascal Lee.
-I reside in Lexington, KY and for the past 20 years have worked with an amazingly talented group of people who know everything about digital aerial photography and airborne laser systems.
+I grew tired of being asked to guide, so I started Cumberland Bottom Ticklers in 2013.
+I'm married to a beautiful and terribly smart woman named Jessica and have two amazing daughters Elizabeth (11) and Amelia (14) who keep me on my toes along with our dog Rascal Lee.
+I reside in Versailles, KY and work as a project manager with an amazingly talented group of people who know everything about digital aerial photography and airborne laser systems.
+I'm a certified USCG six-pack near coastal captains license holder, am fully insured, and certified in adult and pediatric first aid.
 I'm typically available anytime to talk trout, so give me a call, shoot a text or send an e-mail and lets talk about your next trip on the Cumberland!